ChristopherTRoss/Notifications-AngularJS/README.md

 * Use the input.txt file to schedule notifications.
   * Format for notifications in text file: (Title, Contents, Time (24-hour clock))
   * Example Title, Example Contents, 16:00
+* Styling and animations of notifications can be changed in the notificationStyle.css file.